API Testing: Is It Essential to Perform?

 If you know that the API is supposed to perform a particular action (trigger an event, update data, make a change to the registry, or set a flag), the tests should check the results of that action.
 Does it happen when it’s supposed to happen?
 What about when it’s not supposed to happen?
 And are the results what you would expect them to be?
 API testing is typically black-box testing, but to the degree that you have access to the results of the API’s actions, they should be checked.

 Documentation: The API

 Like any other kind of software, APIs need to be documented, and the documentation needs to be accurate, complete, and usable.
 In the case of an API, the target audience for the documentation consists of developers, and the documentation must allow them to make full use of the API; it should be tested as part of the API.
 Does the documentation allow programmers with access to no other sources of information about the API to make calls to it?
-Does it cover all features, all inputs and outputs?
+Does it cover all features, all inputs, and outputs?
 Does it include the range, type, and format of allowable input data, and the limits of the output data?
-Does it describe the function of the API, and of each ALI call?
+Does it describe the function of the API, and of each API call?
 Does it list all error codes sent by the API, with their meanings?

 Hope that you’ve found this article useful and interesting.
 API2Cart does its best to provide both developers and target clients with an excellent experience.
-Our Dev Team and QAs perform API testing on the regular basis to meet all the business needs and demands.
+Our Dev Team and QAs perform API testing on a regular basis to meet all the business needs and demands.
 In case if you have some questions about API2Cart and how it can be useful in strengthening your online business model, schedule a FREE Call with our expert.